schne324/responsive-tabs-to-accordion/README.md

         - `aria-hidden="true"` is applied to each tabpanel that is NOT active
         - `aria-controls` is applied to each tab element which provides association between a tab and it's associated panel
     - For the accordion...
-        - TODO---a11y roles/attributes for accordion
+        - same attributes as tabs

 ## LICENSE: